 Our study quantifies the contribution of earlier detection and advances in breast cancer treatment on gains in life expectancy for newly diagnosed breast cancer patients.
 Accurately measuring these contributions depends on accounting for improvements in the treatment of competing causes of death for breast cancer patients.
 Our results provide a more precise estimate of these contributions because they are based on the observed mortality experience of actual breast cancer patients without the use of simulation models and their requisite—though untestable—assumptions about the progression of breast cancer.
 Overall, we found the majority of the gain in life expectancy between 1975 and 2002 resulted from advances in breast cancer treatment (62%), followed by earlier detection (27%) and advances in the treatment of other diseases (11%).

 Based on our methods, which require fewer assumptions than previous work, we believe that our results provide a more accurate estimate of the contribution of earlier detection and advances in cancer treatment to the gain in life expectancy.
 For instance, CISNET estimates an age of death from all other causes and an age of death from breast cancer (among women with screen-detected breast cancer) in its simulation model.28 CISNET then takes the smaller of these two ages of death as the realized age of death.28 We prove mathematically and demonstrate empirically that the CISNET approach yields biased estimates of life expectancy and the gain in life expectancy (eAppendix I).
 Consider the gain in life expectancy for US women between 1975 and 2002.
-Under the CISNET approach, life expectancy at birth would have equaled 68.13 years in 1975 and 72.58 years in 2002.
-Yet, life expectancy at birth actually equaled 76.45 years in 1975 and 79.62 years in 2002a gain of 3.17 years.
+Under the CISNET approach, life expectancy at birth would have equaled 68.13 years in 1975 and 72.58 years in 2002 (a gain of 4.46 years).
+Yet, life expectancy at birth actually equaled 76.45 years in 1975 and 79.62 years in 2002 (a gain of 3.17 years).
 Thus, the CISNET approach produces a bias of 1.50 years (4.46–3.17 years) for the gain in life expectancy.
 In contrast to the CISNET approach, we jointly model life expectancy from breast cancer and all other causes of death using a competing risk approach: overall survival equals the product of survival from breast cancer and survival from other causes of death.
 Our approach—by construction—yields an unbiased estimate of life expectancy and the gain in life expectancy.